dominicho97/flood-monitor/README.md

 ## **Project Overview**

 Flooding can cause severe impacts on infrastructure, communities, and ecosystems.
-This project aims to provide a real-time flood monitoring solution to track flood alerts, severity levels, and affected areas using a comprehensive data pipeline and AI-driven insights.
+This project aims to provide a real-time flood monitoring solution to track flood alerts, severity levels, and affected areas using a comprehensive data pipeline with valuable insights.

  ![flood_dashboard2](https://github.com/user-attachments/assets/76a55b62-b041-46d3-9f36-d9a2d478f128)